Nigeria's Boko Haram claims attacks that killed 65

 But Fulani herdsmen said there was no link between them and Boko Haram, which has been behind several suicide bombings on churches in Plateau state this year.

-“Boko Haram did not play any role here,” said Mohammed Nura, executive secretary of the Miyetti Allah Breeders Association of Nigeria, who represent the Fulani.
+“Boko Haram did not play any role here,” Miyetti Allah, a spokesman for the Fulani, told Reuters.
 He added that Fulanis were not behind the attack on the funeral.

 President Jonathan, who sacked his defense minister and national security adviser last month, pledged to track down the people who killed Senator Gyang Dantong, of the ruling People’s Democratic Party.